Make Your Own Panic Room

-The idea of a panic room has gained popularity over the last decade.
-It provides a bolt hole or a hideaway in your house where you can be secure from a home invasion or from a tornado, hurricane and other natural disasters.
+Panic rooms have gained in popularity over the last decade.
+A panic room provides a bolt hole, or a hideaway, in your house where you can be safe, and secure.
+Be it from a home invasion, a tornado, hurricane, and other natural disasters.
 There are all kinds of panic rooms, and the most expensive can cost huge sums of money that’s beyond the budget of most individuals.
 However, you can make your own affordable panic room with the following do-it-yourself project:

 Your panic room should ideally be on the ground floor of your house.
 Not only does it make access for you and your family easier, but it’s much safer if you’re using it as protection against extreme weather.

-You’ll need electricity in your panic room and you won’t be able to rely on the house supply.
-That means you’ll need a small generator in the room itself although you’ll need to make allowance for ventilation through an outside wall to avoid carbon monoxide poisoning.
+You’ll need electricity in your panic room and you won’t be able to rely on the housing supply.
+That means you’re going to need a small generator in the room itself but you will need to make allowances for sufficient ventilation to an outside wall to avoid carbon monoxide poisoning.

 You’ll also need, at the very least, a toilet.
-The simplest option for this will be a RV toilet.
+The simplest option for this application id to install an RV toilet.

 Make sure you have ample food and water in the panic room.
 You should allow a gallon of water per person per day.
 Food should be canned as this will last longer, but make sure you have can openers, plates, and utensils for everyone.
 For cooking, use a microwave oven hooked up to the generator.